ICTeam28/ProgramAnalysis/summaries/dfa/live_variables.md

 Date: 29.01.2014
 Category: II.
 Data Flow Analysis
 Tags: pelican, publishing
-Tags: pelican, publishing
 Author: Nandor Licker
 Summary: Live Variable Analysis and its applications in program optimisation

-Live Variable Analysis is used to determine which variables defined at a certain point in a program are going to be used later on.
+*Live Variable Analysis* is used to determine which variables defined at a certain point in a program are going to be used later on.
 This type of analysis can be used to eliminate assigments to variables whose values are not read or are overwritten.